Prime Day 2020: Here’s What You Can Expect

 The history of Prime Day

 Prime Day has been an institution for Amazon Prime customers since its inception nearly five years ago.
 Amazon, as one of the largest corporations in the world, created the shopping holiday to encourage shopping and shift shipping of the millions of items available on its marketplace.
 The holiday has come to rival Black Friday.
-Some retailers are starting Black Friday early this year, while others have canceled Thanksgiving openings already.

 Prime Day 2019 ended in over 7 billion dollars worth of goods purchased, an almost 71 percent increase over the 4 billion dollars worth of goods purchased in 2018.
 Prime Day 2020 was looking to again bring in groundbreaking numbers before the pandemic.
 But don’t feel too bad for Amazon—their profits have more than doubled since the pandemic hit.
 Check out these Amazon products with near-perfect reviews if you don’t believe us (or even if you do).